Griffith Observatory School Program Information

 - Gather the required information, including your preferred visit dates.

-- Call the School Program Reservation Hotline.
+- Call the School Reservation Hotline (only one caller per school).

 - Reserve a program date (subject to availability).